 This can be a very common concern for students coming into NSCC from high school.
-The information you provide to us in order to access services is considered confidential and cannot be shared with anyone, by us, without your permission.
-Even your parents.
+The information you provide to us in order to access services is considered confidential.
+We cannot share it with anyone without your permission, not even your parents.